Brett Mitchell: Guest conducting

-He made his European debut in 2004 in a series of three concerts with Romania's Brasov Philharmonic (to which he returned in February 2009), and made his Latin American debut in 2005 with the Orquesta Filarmónica de la UNAM in Mexico City as part of the Eduardo Mata Conducting Competition.
+Mitchell made his European debut in 2004 in a series of three concerts with Romania's Brașov Philharmonic (to which he returned in February 2009), and made his Latin American debut in 2005 with the OFUNAM in Mexico City as part of the Eduardo Mata Conducting Competition.

+Pianist

-In June 2020, at the height of the COVID-19 pandemic, Mr. Mitchell began recording videos at the piano from his home and releasing them via his YouTube channel.
-He has since released well over 100 videos at the piano with a particular focus on original arrangements of the works of John Williams, many presented in synchronization with the original, corresponding film clips.
+In June 2020, at the height of the COVID-19 pandemic, Mitchell began recording videos at the piano from his home and releasing them via his YouTube channel.
+He has since released hundreds of videos, with a particular focus on original arrangements of film music, many presented in synchronization with the original, corresponding clips.
+Mitchell has also used this outlet to present his own works as a composer, including several pieces written for his children upon their births in 2021 and 2024.

-Mitchell is represented worldwide by CM Artists.
+Personal life

+Mitchell resides in Denver with his wife, soprano Angela Mitchell, and their two small children.